kyoheiu/way-rs/README.md

    WAY_NETWORK=ldap://ldap_server_name:3890
    ```

-   Optionally you can add `config.yml` and use this app as a simple
+   Optionally you can create `config.yml` and use this app as a simple
    personal dashboard.

    ```